MedvedEE/RMK_internship_2025/README.md

 ## Results

 - Using the gathered data, I generated a plot that shows the probability of being late to a meeting based on departure time.
+- On average, the median commute time with bus is 12 minutes, taken from multiple days of data.
+- The latest she could leave from home is: 8:44
 ![Result graph](./images/Graph.png)

 ## Data Sources